one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Deploy/Deploy-Lab07-Deploy-a-Personal-Host-Pool.md

 1. In the Azure Portal open Azure Active Directory for your tenant.
 2. Select **Users** then **Bob Jones**.
 3. Copy the UPN for Bob Jones.  e.g. `Bob.Jones@<yourAzureADdomain>.onmicrosoft.com`
-4. Return to PowerShell on the domain controller, click on **New Script**, cut, paste and edit the following command:
+4. Return to PowerShell on the domain controller, click on **New Script** and then cut, paste and edit the following command:

     ```Powershell
     Add-RdsAppGroupUser $TenantName -HostPoolName Personal -AppGroupName "Desktop Application Group" -UserPrincipalName Bob.Jones@<yourAzureADdomain>.onmicrosoft.com